-Command: setup_send Cause: another command (setup_get or setup_send) is running, or another user has entered set-up on the target AX3000.
-Consequence: no effect.
-Solution: Either wait for a few seconds and repeat the command, or arrange for the other user to exit set-up on the target AX3000.
+Cause: another command (setup_get or setup_send) is running, or another user has entered set-up on the target AX3000.

+Solution: Either wait for a few seconds and repeat the command, or arrange for the other user to exit set-up on the target

+AX3000.